 Bernard Pearce Bernard@Career-Inspirations.co.uk

-Executive Career Transition Coach, with a reputation for inspiring, focusing and transforming the careers of senior executives who seek to realign direction, establish new objectives or challenge personal barriers.
+The Executive Career Transition Specialist with a reputation for inspiring, focusing and transforming the careers of senior executives who seek to realign direction, establish new objectives or challenge personal barriers.
 Recognised as an…

 Join for free today and upload your articles for new contacts to read and enquire further.